-Eastern Mennonite Seminary shares a special relationship with The United Methodist Church (UMC) in theological education, having been approved by the church’s University Senate for the training of candidates for ordination and in 2014 received the good news of renewed quadrennial approval.
-A significant number of United Methodist students are enrolled at EMS and will seek to be ordained.
+Eastern Mennonite Seminary has been approved by the church's University Senate for the training of candidates for ordination.
+In 2018 this quadrennial approval was renewed.
+A significant number of United Methodist students are enrolled at EMS and are candidates pursuing ordination as elders and deacons.

-The United Methodist Church maintains close contact with its students at EMS through classes in United Methodist studies and by frequent on-campus visits from United Methodist representatives such as the Harrisonburg District Superintendent, the Director of Ministerial Services of the Virginia Conference, the Bishop of the Virginia Conference, and a variety of personnel from other conferences.
+The United Methodist Church maintains close contact with its students at EMS through classes in United Methodist studies and by frequent on-campus visits from United Methodist representatives such as the Harrisonburg District Superintendent, leaders from the Center for Clergy Excellence of the Virginia United Methodist Conference, and leaders from the West Virginia and other conferences.

-Second, EMS has established a partnership with Wesley Theological Seminary, Washington, DC, through which a significant number of United Methodist courses are provided to EMS students, sometimes on the Wesley campus and often on the EMS campus or online.
-Wesley also provides a part-time United Methodist advisor.
-The United Methodist advisor and EMS deans provide liaison to Wesley, the Virginia Conference Board of Ordained Ministry and the Office of Ministerial Services as follows:
+EMS has established a partnership with Wesley Theological Seminary, Washington, DC, in order to adequately provide needed United Methodist courses to EMS students, on the EMS campus or online.
+Wesley also provides a local part-time United Methodist adviser who has an office in the seminary building.
+This liaison assist students to track degree requirements as laid out by sending United Methodist conferences and the Offices of Ministerial Services.

-The UM adviser, oversees or implements such activities as:
+The Wesley Seminary liaison, oversees or implements such activities as:

-- Teaching or arranging for provision of UMC classes required by the January 27, 2011 policy approved by the United Methodist Senate;
+- Teaching or arranging for provision of UMC classes required by the United Methodist Senate;

 - Relating to and mentoring UMC students;